-Figure 6.22: Overall Condition of Landscapes in Santa Cruz Southwest Area (residential and commercial)
+Figure 6.22: Overall Condition of Landscapes in Santa Cruz Southwest Area

 This lot is in "poor" condition as it contains significant weeds, litter or debris.

 Unimproved lots are considered "average" if they are mostly free of weeds, litter and debris.